Brad Park: Retirement and personal life

+In 1971, during his playing days, Park released his first autobiography Play The Man alongside Stan Fischler.
+The book covers his 1970-1971 season with the Rangers.

 Soon after his retirement and before he coached the Red Wings, he served as a color commentator and studio analyst for CTV and ESPN NHL broadcasts in between.

 In 1988, Park was elected in his first year of eligibility to the Hockey Hall of Fame in his hometown of Toronto.

 Park was one of five plaintiffs along with Dave Forbes, Rick Middleton, Ulf Nilsson and Doug Smail in Forbes v.
 Eagleson, a class action lawsuit filed in 1995 on behalf of about 1,000 NHL players who were employed by NHL teams between 1972 and 1991 against Alan Eagleson, the league and its member clubs.
 The players alleged that the NHL and its teams violated the Racketeer Influenced and Corrupt Organizations (RICO) Act by colluding with Eagleson to enable him to embezzle from the National Hockey League Players' Association (NHLPA) and that the four-year statute of limitations in civil racketeering cases began when Eagleson was indicted in 1994.
 The lawsuit was dismissed on August 27, 1998, in United States District Court for the Eastern District of Pennsylvania by Thomas Newman O'Neill Jr. who ruled that the statute of limitations expired because it had begun in 1991 when the players were made aware of the allegations against Eagleson.
 O'Neill's decision was upheld in the United States Court of Appeals for the Third Circuit on October 17, 2000.

-In 2001 Park returned to the Rangers as a pro scout holding the position until 2004.
+In 2001, Park returned to the Rangers as a pro scout holding the position until 2004.

 Park was later inducted into the Canada sports hall of fame in 2005.

-In 2010 Park would lace up his skates more time to play to play in the Boston Bruins Legends classic at Fenway Park.
+In 2010 Park would lace up his skates more time to play in the Boston Bruins Legends classic at Fenway Park.

-In 2012 Park received the NHL alumni association’s man of the year award for his work with former players.
-He would also receive the award a second time in 2025 as a member of the 1972 Canada that competed in the summit series.
+In 2012, Park received the NHL Alumni Association's Man of the Year award for his work with former players.
+He also received the award a second time in 2025, as a member of the 1972 Team Canada that competed in the Summit Series.

-Park’s name was inshrined on the Canada walk of fame as a member of the 1972 Summit series team in 2012.
+Park's name was enshrined on the Canada walk of fame as a member of the 1972 Summit Series team in 2012.

-Park has resided on the North Shore of Massachusetts and on Sebago Lake in Maine for almost 40 years, with his wife Gerry.
+Park has resided on the North Shore of Massachusetts and on Sebago Lake in Maine for 50 years, with his wife Gerry.
 He has five children and eight grandchildren.
-His autobiography, Straight Shooter: The Brad Park Story, was published in August, 2012.
+His autobiography, Straight Shooter: The Brad Park Story, was published in August 2012.
+The book is a full insight of Park's life and career while also having additional interviews with players, family members, and key figures from the hockey world.

-In 2022 Park was inducted into the Ontario sports hall of fame.
+In 2022, Park was inducted into the Ontario sports Hall of Fame.

-In 2024 Park was honored by the sports museum tradition event at the TD Garden, and was given the hockey legacy award.
+In 2024, Park was honored by the sports museum tradition event at the TD Garden, and was given the hockey legacy award.